kubeshark/docs/src/pages/en/automation_introduction.md

 jobs.schedule("example-job", "0 */5 * * * *", exampleJob)
 ```

-Jobs can be added and removed on-demand and in real-time based on programable decisions.
+Jobs can be added and removed on-demand and in real-time based on programmable decisions.

 > Read more in the [jobs](/en/automation_jobs) section.